Sourdough: Modern culture

 Sourdough baking has a devoted community today.
 Many devotees share starters and tips via the Internet.
-Hobbyists often proudly share their work on social media.
+Hobbyists often share their work on social media.
 Sourdough cultures contain communities of living organisms, with a history unique to each individual starter, and bakers can feel an obligation to maintain them.
-"Many like to think that their sourdough is unique, or their creation, or one that’s been handed down for generations, or been over the Chilkoot Pass, et cetera.
-Because [starter] is 'alive' some tender hearts feel an obligation to its permanent health and survival."
 The different yeasts present in the air in any region also enter sourdough, causing starters to change depending on location.

 Some devotees find interest in history.
 Sourdough expert Ed Wood isolated millennia-old yeast from an ancient Egyptian bakery near the pyramids of Giza, and many individual starters, such as Carl Griffith's 1847 starter, have been passed down through generations.
 "I like the throwback of traditional bread, the things our great grandmothers ate," writes professional baker Stacie Kearney.
-Some bakers describe starters generations old, though Griffith's seems exceptional.
+Some bakers describe starters that are generations old, though Griffith's seems exceptional.

 Sourdough baking became more popular during the COVID-19 pandemic, as increased interest in home baking caused shortages of baker's yeast in stores, whereas sourdough can be propagated at home.

 Sourdough baking requires minimal equipment and simple ingredients – flour, salt, and water – but invites practice.
 Purism is a part of the appeal.
 As described by one enthusiast, "If you take flour, water, (wild) yeast and salt, and play around with time and temperature, what comes out of the oven is something utterly transformed."
 Many bakers feed their starters on elaborate schedules, and many name them.
 Some approach sourdough as science, attempting to optimize flavor and acidity with careful measurements, experimentation, and correspondence with professional microbiologists.
 Some lineages of starter are freely shared, and others can be purchased, but many prefer to cultivate their own.
 Some techniques for doing so are fiercely debated, such as the use of commercial yeast to jump-start a culture while capturing wild yeasts, or adding grapes or milk.

+Regional preferences

+In northern Europe, where bread made from 100% rye flour is popular, bread is typically leavened with sourdough rather than baker's yeast because rye lacks sufficient gluten to support yeast leavening.
+Instead, rye bread's structure relies on the starch in the flour and other carbohydrates known as pentosans.
+However, rye amylase remains active at higher temperatures than wheat amylase, which can cause the bread's structure to weaken as the starches break down during baking.
+The lowered pH of a sourdough starter inactivates the amylases when heat alone cannot, allowing the carbohydrates to gel and set properly in the bread structure.

+In southern Europe, sourdough remains traditional for certain breads like panettone.
+However, in the 20th century, sourdough became less common, replaced by the faster-acting baker's yeast.
+Sometimes, this yeast is supplemented with longer fermentation periods to allow some bacterial activity, which adds flavor.
+During the 2010s, sourdough fermentation regained popularity as a major method in bread production, often used alongside baker's yeast as a leavening agent.